 Dollar rates go up, government's revenue to increase

-A review of documents pertaining to import consignments reveals that in May, the customs duty for soybean oil per kg had been Tk 17.
+A review of documents pertaining to import consignments reveals that in May, the customs duty for soybean oil per kg was Tk 17.
 One consignment has been released after the rate of the dollar was hiked, where customs duty stood at Tk 19.
-That means an additional 2 taka in customs duty is being paid per kg of soybean oil.
-And extra 1 taka has to be paid for palm oil.
+That means an additional Tk 2 in customs duty is being paid per kg of soybean oil.
+And extra Tk 1 has to be paid for palm oil.

 The Bangladesh Vegetable Oil Refiners and Vanaspati Manufacturers Association has written to the Bangladesh Trade and Tariff Commission (BTTC) regarding the increased import costs.
 In the letter issued on 23 June, the association pointed to the increased prices of edible oil in the global market, the increase in bank interest rates as well as the increased exchange rate of the dollar.

-Leading edible oil refining and marketing company TK Group's director Shafiul Ather, speaking to Prothom Alo, said that even though customs duty on soybean has gone up by 2 taka, import costs have gone up by 5 taka per kg.
+Leading edible oil refining and marketing company TK Group's director Shafiul Ather, speaking to Prothom Alo, said that even though customs duty on soybean has gone up by Tk 2, import costs have gone up by Tk 5 per kg.
 The total increase in costs is Tk 7.5.
 Overhead costs have increased.
 The letter has been issued accordingly for an adjustment of the costs.

 With the dollar rate going up again, customs duty is increasing too.
 The customs duty on certain essential items should be adjusted.
 Then the suppliers won't be able to use the dollar rate as an excuse to increase prices.
 The people will find some relief tooMustafizur Rahman, distinguished fellow, CPD